Geetha (2019 film): Production

 The film is a joint venture of Syed Salam Films and Ganesh's home banner Golden Movies.
 The movie is shot in Kolkata, Manali and Bangalore.

 Soundtrack

 The film's score and soundtrack is composed by Anup Rubens.
 The music rights are acquired by Anand Audio.

+Reception

+A critic of The Times of India rated 3.5 out of 5 and wrote that "With this film, Vijaynaagendra emerges as a promising name, as he has given a heartfelt narrative that strikes the right chords".
+Shashi Prasad of Deccan Chronicle stated that "To wrap it up, Geetha promises some good memories to cherish in the end".
+A Sharadhaa of Cinema Express gave 4 stars out of 5 star and noted that "Overall, Geetha' is a perfect amalgam of two beautiful love stories told almost flawlessly".